|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 Japanese Pacific Ocean pH data

-The following ocean pH information was provided to this author by Mr. Alex Rhodes, of Victoria, British Columbia, formerly a principal of the whale watching company Seacoast Expeditions:
+The following ocean water pH data was provided to this author by Mr. Alex Rhodes, of Victoria, British Columbia, formerly a founder and principal of the whale watching company Seacoast Expeditions:

-Ocean pH data from an off-shore buoy by Washington State
+Ocean water pH data from an off-shore buoy by Washington State

 Ocean Networks Canada

-Ocean pH measurements made at Cambridge Bay, Nunavut in the high Arctic, during the period 2016 to 2019, show the following ocean pH as a function of time:
+Ocean water pH measurements made at Cambridge Bay, Nunavut in the high Arctic, during the period 2016 to 2019, show the following ocean water pH as a function of time:

-US ocean pH measurements made in 2014 near Prince Rupert, which is adjacent to the southern tip of the Alaska panhandle, show the following pH as a function of time:
+US ocean water pH measurements made in 2014 near Prince Rupert, BC which is adjacent to the southern tip of the Alaska panhandle, show the following pH as a function of time:

 The Marine Technology Centre is near the Vancouver Island Swartz Bay ferry terminal, north of Victoria.

 The recent pH data for the Salish Sea consistently indicates a pH of consistently less than 8.00 corresponding to a local ocean food chain collapse.
 This data explains the precipitous decline in the herring and salmon population and the failure of resident orcas to successfully reproduce during recent years.

 The US data from the buoy at La Push off the coast of Washington State shows a trend of gradually decreasing pH in the deep ocean off the coast of Washington State.